leloykun/leloykun.github.io/content/portfolio/6-codewars/index.md

 # date: 2023-07-25
 tags: ["Artificial Intelligence", "Particle Swarm AI", "Game AI", "Python", "K-Means Clustering", "BFS", "Potential Flows", "Fluid Dynamics"]
 author: "Franz Louis Cesista"
-description: "A particle swarm-based AI built to beat other AIs in a Command-and-Conquer-esque game.
-It managed to get to the finals of the Russian AI Cup 2017."
+description: "My entry for the World Finals of the Russian AI Cup 2017 - Codewars.
+A particle swarm-based AI that uses potential flows and fluid mechanics to direct units in a Command-and-Conquer-esque game."
-summary: "A particle swarm-based AI built to beat other AIs in a Command-and-Conquer-esque game.
-It managed to get to the finals of the Russian AI Cup 2017."
+summary: "My entry for the World Finals of the Russian AI Cup 2017 - Codewars.
+A particle swarm-based AI that uses potential flows and fluid mechanics to direct units in a Command-and-Conquer-esque game."
 cover:
     image: "potential_flow.png"
     alt: "Code Wars 2017"